mlcommons/ck/README.md

-(CK repositories) to gradually convert all local artifacts (scripts, benchmarks, data sets, tools, predictive models, graphs, articles) into searchable, reusable and interconnected CK entries with unique IDs and JSON-based meta information thus getting rid of hardwired paths;
+(CK repositories) to gradually convert all local artifacts (scripts, benchmarks, data sets, tools, predictive models, graphs, articles) into searchable, reusable and interconnected CK entries (components) with unique IDs and JSON-based meta information while getting rid of all hardwired paths;

-* quickly prototyping research ideas from shared components as LEGO(TM), unify exchange of results in schema-free JSON format and focus on knowledge discovery (only when idea is validated you should spend extra time on adding proper
+* quickly prototype research ideas from shared components as LEGO(TM), unify exchange of results in schema-free JSON format and focus on knowledge discovery (only when idea is validated you should spend extra time on adding proper